-This is a very simple and quick sauce to make.
-The taste will vary greatly depending on which type of miso is used.
-For a very light flavoured one use Shiro miso but really any miso will work.
+This miso tahini sauce is very simple and quick to make.
+It is full of very nutritious ingredients.
+The flavour will vary greatly depending on the type of miso you use.
+For a very light tasty one use Shiro miso but really any miso will work.

-This recipe is an all time favourite of mine as it is so easy.
-I’ve been making it for at least 31 years! (now stop calculating my age)
+This recipe is an all-time favourite of mine as it is so easy.
+I’ve been making it for over 35 years! (now stop calculating my age)

 What is Miso?

 • It is a fermented paste of soybeans and either barley or rice with salt.

 • It is cultured and a fermented soy food that helps digestion by adding Lactobacillus acidophilus (the good kind of bacteria also found in yogurt)